 One thing you will find as you age is your body becomes more prone to injury from repetitive, intensive workouts.
 But don’t worry, that doesn’t mean you can’t train – you just need to use common sense and listen to your body when you do.

-You need to understand the difference between a muscle pain which is caused by lifting heavy and one which is caused by a sprain or torn ligament.
+You need to understand the difference between muscle pain which is caused by lifting heavy and one which is caused by a sprain or torn ligament.
 Sharp, unbearable pain should never be ignored.
 Aching, sore muscles are perfectly fine – it’s a sign they’re being broken down and building themselves back up, which is exactly what the purpose of bodybuilding is.
 If the pain still persists after a few weeks, consider treatment at a chiropractic clinic.
-To learn more about Meier Family Chiropractic and their services, you can visit their website.

 As one of the older bodybuilders in the gym, you may need to allow your body an extra day of rest here and there.
 It won’t repair that torn muscle as quickly as it used to, so give yourself a break now and then in the form of a day off.
 You’ll soon be ready to lift again.